hallard/Arduino-Boards/README.md

 To add this support to your Arduino IDE, simply launch the IDE then
 * go to menu File / Preferences, add the link https://github.com/hallard/Arduino-Boards/raw/master/package_hallard_index.json to the Additional Boards Manager URLs section then ckick OK
-* go to Menu Tools / Boards / Board Manager, in the list select
+* go to Menu Tools / Boards / Board Manager, in the list select ULPNode Arduino Boards and click Instamm
+* Once installed you should see ULPNode board into boards menu

 ### Notes